syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 }
 ```

->Note: The fixed user handle id need to be unique.
+> The fixed user handle id need to be unique.

 ## Customizing the node fixed user handle

-* The node fixed user handle can be aligned relative to the node boundaries.
+The node fixed user handle can be aligned relative to the node boundaries.
 It has `margin` and `offset` settings.
 It is quite useful to position the node fixed user handle and used together and gives you more control over the node fixed user handle positioning.

 ### Margin for the node fixed user handle